nyarly/public-along/README.md

 - In web browser, go to 'localhost:3000/users/sign_in'
 - Sign in using test creds u:t999 p:Password1
 - To sign out, go to 'localhost:3000/users/sign_out'

-## TODO
-- Remove TempController and views when we have real views